nstsj/KES/README.md

 # KES
-*researching metrics to evaluate performance of knowledge-extraction systems in ill-defined domains*
+*researching ways to evaluate performance of knowledge-extraction systems in ill-defined domains*

 this repo stores materials for my master's thesis